Join A Secret Italy

 1) Burano

-A short boat ride from Venice is the enchanting and vibrant fishing village of Burano, where time seems to stand still.
-Stepping foot on this picturesque island is like stepping into a fairytale world.
+A short boat ride from Venice is the enchanting and colorful little fishing village of Burano.
 In the past, the village's men would embark on their daring seafaring adventures while the women would remain behind, skillfully crafting some of the world's most exquisite lace.
 To this day, this beautiful tradition still lives on as women continue to devote themselves to the art of lace-making, preserving the rich heritage of Burano.

 2) Padua